Working with Discovered Objects

 To enlarge the access graph, select the Show Fullscreen icon in the top right corner of the graph.
 Select it again to return to the standard view (where the tiles on the right are also visible).

 Select an item in the graph to view identifying details in a side panel.
-If there are additional details available for the item, you can select OPEN DETAIL PAGE to view its details page.
+If there are additional details available for the item, you can select OPEN DETAIL PAGE to view them.

 Select a line that's connecting items in the graph to display the relationship details in a side panel.